freddiehaddad/fast-track-to-rust/src/multithreaded_rustle.md

 1. The `map_ok` iterator adapter processes each `Result`, calling the provided closure on any `Ok` values, allowing us to ignore any invalid filenames.
 The provided `Scope` (`s`) spawns one thread per file for processing.
-The closure returns a `Result`: `Err` with an error message in a `GrepFailure` struct if processing fails, or `Ok` with a `GrepSuccess` struct containing intervals and lines from the input file if successful.
+The closure returns a `Result`: `Err` with an error message in a `RustleFailure` struct if processing fails, or `Ok` with a `RustleSuccess` struct containing intervals and lines from the input file if successful.
 1. Use `collect` to create a vector (`Vec`) of results from each file iteration, binding it to `handles`.
 1. Finally, iterate over the elements in the `handles` vector using a for loop.